CodeProSpecialist/Chat-GPT-LLM-Artificial-Intelligence-Stock-Trading-Robot-for-Alpaca/README.md

 python3 python-brain-model-trading-robot.py

-note: the raspberry pi can work with: tinydolphin:1.1b-v2.8-q4_0
+note: the raspberry pi can work with:
+gemma:2b-instruct-q4_0

-I also noticed that if you have a slower desktop computer, you can give gemma a try because it seems to work great with slower desktop computers:
+I also noticed that if you have a slower desktop computer, you can also give gemma a try because it seems to work great with slower desktop computers:

 ollama run gemma:2b-instruct-q4_0